 - To have already conducted a preliminary search

-According to the International Committee of Medical Journal Editors, authorship should be based on the following 4 criteria:
+According to the International Committee of Medical Journal Editors, authorship should be based on the following four criteria:

 The search strategies librarians design and implement are a substantial contribution to the design of the study while the citation data we acquire and organize is a substantial acquisition of data.
 The written methods regarding the design of the search, resources searched, and data retrieved falls under drafting the work.
 We will provide any requested feedback and revisions as well as final approval of the written work.
 If we agree to be an author on a systematic review we will stand behind the accuracy and integrity of our role in the project.

-If an investigator would prefer to not include a librarian as an author on a systematic review, they are welcome to design a systematic review search on their own and we are happy to provide guidance.
+If you would prefer to not include a librarian as an author we are happy to provide guidance on a systematic review search you design on your own.

 Investigators submitting requests for comprehensive literature searches for projects with grant funding are expected to include library effort in the grant as an unpaid expert consultant.

 Your librarian is not the appropriate person to obtain the physical articles.
-It is a fairly easy, though time consuming task that we are happy to show you or someone on your team how to do.
-We have delineated the best process for pulling articles in a way that save the most time and money here.
-You can save time by optimizing your EndNote software to automatically pull all articles to which Becker Library provides access.
-Instructions on how to do that are available here.
+It is a fairly easy, though time-consuming task that we are happy to show you or someone on your team how to do.
+Our Systematic Review Guide has a section on full-text retrieval that outlines how to save time and money when pulling full-text articles and how to save time by optimizing EndNote software to automatically pull all articles to which Becker Library provides access.

-Interlibrary Loan: It is doubtful that we own every article needed for your review so be sure to plan for the expense of interlibrary loan.
+Interlibrary Loan: It is unlikely that Becker Library owns every article needed for your review, so be sure to plan for the expense of interlibrary loan.
 Interlibrary loan is a service provided to you by Becker Library that will obtain articles we don’t own on your behalf.
-There is a charge of $6.00 per article for Washington University faculty, staff and students.
-The charge is $8.00 per article for BJH/BJC/SLCH members.
+There is a charge of $6 per article for Washington University in St. Louis faculty, staff and students.
+The charge is $8 per article for BJH/BJC/SLCH members.

-Contact Debbie Thomas, Associate Director Health Information Services, at firstname.lastname@example.org or 314-362-9729 for assistance with your systematic review.
+Contact Debbie Thomas at 314-362-9729 or email@example.com for assistance with your systematic review questions.